The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Introduction

-We begin by defining and motivating the quantum pebbling game.
-We want to ensure that any legal (parallel) quantum strategy for $G$ corresponds to a quantum circuit $C_{G,H}$ evaluating $f_{G,H}$ that could be used as part of a preimage attack using Grover's algorithm.
+\paragraph{Defining the Parallel Reversible Pebbling Game.} We begin by defining and motivating the parallel reversible pebbling game.
+We want to ensure that any legal (parallel) reversible pebbling strategy for $G$ corresponds to a quantum circuit $C_{G,H}$ evaluating $f_{G,H}$ that could be used as part of a pre-image attack using Grover's algorithm.

 We first consider the parallel quantum random oracle model~\cite{AC:BDFLSZ11} where the random oracle is a function $H:\{0,1\}^{\leq 2\lambda}\rightarrow \{0,1\}^\lambda$.
 In the parallel quantum random oracle model we are given access to a quantum oracle maps basis states of the form $|x_1 , y_1,\ldots, x_k,y_k, z \rangle$ to the new state $|x_1 , y_1 \oplus H(x_1),\ldots, x_k,y_k \oplus H(x_k), z \rangle$.
 Here, $x_1,\ldots,x_k$ denote the queries, $y_1,\ldots, y_k$ denote the output registers and $z$ denotes any auxiliary data.
 Notice that if $y_i = 0^\lambda$ then the $i$\th output register will just be $H(x_i)$ after the query is submitted.